 Oliphant Phragmites Control

-The Saugeen Peninsula Invasive Species Collaborative (SPISC) and its members have been controlling Phragmites across the Saugeen Bruce Peninsula for several years.
-This includes extensive work at the Oliphant and Fishing Islands, led by the Oliphant and Fishing Islands Phragmites Community Group (OFIPC) since 2017.
-Over three hectares (7.5 acres) of Phragmites was controlled in Oliphant in 2017.
-The control area increased each year, with more than 40 hectares (100 acres) controlled in 2021 alone.
+The Saugeen Peninsula Invasive Species Collaborative (SPISC) and its members have been controlling invasive Phragmites across the Saugeen Bruce Peninsula for several years.
+This includes extensive work at Oliphant and the Fishing Islands, led by the Oliphant Fishing Islands Phragmites Community Group (OFIPCG) since 2017.
+Over three hectares (7.5 acres) of invasive Phragmites was controlled in Oliphant in 2017.
+The control area steadily increased each year, peaking with more than 60 hectares (150 acres) controlled in 2022 alone.

-This invasive species control effort is scheduled to occur over several days between September 5th – September 29th, 2023.
-Control methods will include the use of terrestrial herbicides on dry land and Habitat Aqua in water sites.
+Invasive Phragmites control efforts using Habitat Aqua are scheduled to occur over several days between September 3rd – September 27th, 2024.
 The use of Habitat Aqua is regulated by Ontario’s Ministry of the Environment, Conservation and Parks (MECP).
-As part of the permit requirement and our intent to keep landowners informed, we are notifying all landowners who may be impacted by this work.
+As part of our efforts to keep landowners informed, we are notifying all landowners who may be impacted by this work.

-For up-to-date information on specific control locations using Habitat Aqua, please visit the Oliphant Notification Page
+For up-to-date information on specific control locations using Habitat Aqua, please visit the Oliphant Phragmites Control Notification Page

 Phragmites FAQ